The application process

 Can I have days off during training?

-We do, however, appreciate that unforeseen events do arise so we do allow you to take up to three days of authorised absence.
+We do, however, appreciate that unforeseen events do arise, so we allow you to take up to three days of authorised absence.

 Is the training paid?